 The provisions of this Act shall come into operation on such date or dates as is or are, respectively, fixed by proclamation 1.

-3. Interpretation
+3. Terms used in this Act

 (1) In this Act, unless the context otherwise requires, —

 “associated land” means land comprised within the boundaries of a management area as defined pursuant to section 10;